Bachelor of Sustainability and Environment

 You will be taught by experts in the field.
 Our academic staff publish in their specialised areas of knowledge, and many have public media profiles.
 They also undertake collaborative research projects with industry and government, and are up-to-date with current environmental issues and debates.

-Throughout your studies, you will have the opportunity to apply your knowledge to real-world projects in international contexts.
-Students are encouraged to undertake semester-long study overseas at our partner universities in Hong Kong, Canada, Denmark, Sweden, the Netherlands, or the Philippines.
-Past students have participants in teams working in countries such as Vietnam, Nepal and Mexico.
+Additionally students are encouraged to undertake semester-long study overseas at our partner universities in Hong Kong, Canada, Denmark, Sweden, the Netherlands, or the Philippines.
+Past students have participated in teams working in countries such as Vietnam, Nepal and Mexico.

 Year 1